 - "Risky business": A high risk population

 - Preparation: practical issues and knowledge

 - Risk management practices

 - Crisis anticipation and management

 - Violence to/from self or others, including therapist

 - Self-harm

 - Risk-taking

 - Suicidality

 - Addictions

 - Other...

 - Don't go it alone.
 Get consultation and help

-- Not Ok for you to be victimized by client: may be grounds for termination
+- Not OK for therapist to be victimized by client: grounds for negotiation of contract and even termination